Four Ways Yoga Can Boost Your Brain

 Everyone experiences stress from time to time.
 While intermittent periods of stress are normal, chronic or severe stress can affect much more than your mood.

-The Mayo Clinic touts yoga as an effective way to naturally reduce stress and improve overall health.
 A study published in the American Journal of Managed Care also found that using restorative yoga for stress management can help you lose weight.

 Restorative yoga is an extremely gentle form that uses relaxing movements and extended periods of stretching to help individuals de-stress.
 The style is focused on meditative principles and relaxation rather than caloric expenditure.
 Despite this, the participants of the study who practiced yoga still managed to lose more subcutaneous fat than the control group who practiced more standard stretching exercises.
 So how did this gentle yoga practice help participants lose weight?